8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

 Join this 8-day Iceland summer package to explore the very best spots in the country.
 During this trip, you can hike on Europe's largest glacier, explore the insides of a volcano, sail amongst icebergs, and even walk behind a waterfall under the long daylight hours of the midnight sun.
-This tour is perfect for adventurous people keen to take advantage of some once in a lifetime experiences.
+This tour is perfect for adventurous people keen to take advantage of some once-in-a-lifetime experiences.

 Over eight days and seven nights, you will be taken along the picturesque South Coast to famous places of natural beauty, such as the Golden Circle sightseeing route, Reynisfjara black sand beach, and Iceland's crown jewel, Jökulsárlón glacier lagoon.
 This package also offers you the chance to fly to the north to visit Lake Mývatn or head west to the richly diverse and picturesque Snæfellsnes peninsula.

 This tour package offers more optional activities and destinations so that you can tailor it to your interests.
-If you love to swim, snorkelling in Silfra fissure between 2 continents on your day touring the Golden Circle will make it that much more memorable.
-You could also add some extra adrenaline-pumping fun by going snowmobiling on Langjökull glacier or walk into the stunning ice tunnels under the glacier.
+If you love to swim, snorkeling in Silfra fissure between 2 continents on your day touring the Golden Circle will make it that much more memorable.
+You could also add some extra adrenaline-pumping fun by going snowmobiling on Langjökull glacier or walking into the stunning ice tunnels under the glacier.

 Another thrilling option is to take off to the north for Day 6.
 The moon-like landscape of Lake Myvatn and its surrounding areas will make you feel like an astronaut on an interstellar space mission.
 Under the midnight sun, this geothermal hot spot is one of the most unique places in the whole of Iceland.